MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/projects-how-manage-project-supplies.md

 ms.date: 06/06/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 81636fc2e661bd9b07c54da1cd5d0d27e30d01a2
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 46cae53022ba5d65a370694c9818f52a7bf45525
+ms.openlocfilehash: 498a9f7a1b95b5b27ad8cef55c8b558f5f3a718f
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-manage-job-supplies"></a>How to: Manage Job Supplies
+# <a name="manage-job-supplies"></a>Manage Job Supplies
 Managing project supplies of items, services, and expenses is an integral and critical aspect of the execution of all jobs.
 You can use inventory quantities or make job-specific purchases using purchase orders or purchase invoices.
 For example, a service job on a computer requires a new disk.
 You create a purchase invoice to buy a new disk and record the job that it will be used on.

 If the purchase process does not require that the physical transaction be recorded separately, then a purchase may be processed in the **Job G/L Journal** window.
-For more information, see [How to: Record Usage for Jobs](projects-how-record-job-usage.md).
+For more information, see [Record Usage for Jobs](projects-how-record-job-usage.md).

 ## <a name="to-purchase-items-or-services-for-a-job"></a>To purchase items or services for a job
 The following procedure shows how to use a purchase invoice to purchase products for a job.
 The same steps apply when using a purchase order.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Purchase Invoices**, and then choose the related link.
 2. Choose the **New** action and fill in the fields as necessary.
-For more information, see [How to: Record Purchases](purchasing-how-record-purchases.md).
+For more information, see [Record Purchases](purchasing-how-record-purchases.md).
 3. In the **Job No.** and **Job Task No.** fields, select the information of the job that you want to purchase items or services for.
 Use the **Choose Columns** function if the field is not visible.
-For more information, see [User Personalization](ui-user-personalization.md).
+For more information, see [Personalising Your Workspace](ui-personalization-user.md).

     The value that you select in the **Job Line Type** field defines whether a planning line is created when you post the usage of the item.
 If the field contains **Billable**, then job planning lines that are ready to be invoiced to the customer are created.
-For more information, see [How to: Invoice Jobs](projects-how-invoice-jobs.md).
+For more information, see [Invoice Jobs](projects-how-invoice-jobs.md).
 4. Choose the **Post** action.

 ## <a name="to-view-the-value-of-purchases-for-a-job"></a>To view the value of purchases for a job